 Once you see the Android icon, release the Power button but continue to press and hold the other two buttons till you see the System Recover screen.

-Once it completes, your phone will automatically reboot and new cache files will be built by your phone.
-If you are able to go through the entire process successfully and your phone switches on, then your problem is fixed, but if your Samsung Galaxy won’t turn on or charge even after wiping the cache partition then you must consider resetting the phone to factory settings.
+Once it completes, your phone will automatically reboot, and new cache files will be built by your phone.
+If you can go through the entire process successfully and your phone switches on, your problem is fixed.
+Still, if your Samsung Galaxy won’t turn on or charge even after wiping the cache partition, then you must consider resetting the phone to factory settings.